dcajasn/Riskfolio-Lib/docs/source/course.rst

    </br>

-If you wish to register in a group of 4 or more, a 10% discount applies, for which you must send us an email to orenji.eirl@gmail.com with the information of all the students (full name, city of residence and an email with explicit '@gmail.com' domain) in order to send you the PayPal invoice with the discount.
+If you wish to register in a **group of 4 or more, a 10% discount applies**, for which you must send us an email to orenji.eirl@gmail.com with the information of all the students (full name, city of residence and an email with explicit '@gmail.com' domain) in order to send you a customized PayPal invoice with the discount.

 Course Content